|

 Mountains into the far reaches of the West with the

+expanding frontier.
 About 1880 a third distillery with a

 capacity of eight hundred bushels of grain per day was